Cross-Dimensional Exciton Coupling in Quantum Dot - Carbon Nanotube Hybrid Thin Films: Results and discussion

-Raman spectroscopy reveals vibrational signatures of the InP/ZnS QDs inside the hybrids.
-Figure \ref{FIG:PreCh}c,d shows Raman spectra acquired with \SI{1.9}{eV} excitation from QD-CNT hybrid and pristine CNTs.
-In the pristine film we find two sets of modes: Radial breathing modes between 150 and 200 cm$^{-1}$ and broad intermediate frequency modes (IFM) near 450 cm$^{-1}$, see Figure \ref{FIG:PreCh}d.
-The Radial breathing modes represent an ensemble of peaks and we analyze them in the next paragraphs.
-In the Raman spectrum of the QDs-CNT hybrid additional Raman modes appear; see the highlighted peaks in Figure \ref{FIG:PreCh}b.
-The first (second) order of ZnS shells is found at $\approx$ 225 (450) cm$^{-1}$.
-These frequencies are comparable with previous studies, acquired at cryogenic temperatures.\cite{Brodu2018, Rafipoor2019} The InP cores are present at the 355, 381, and 405 cm$^{-1}$, up-shifted compared to the pure, not core/shell InPc QDs.\cite{Seong2003} This is expected for core/shell QDs.\cite{Brodu2018} By varying laser excitation energy we can determine the energy of QD exciton $E_{QD}$ inside the hybrid.
+Raman spectroscopy resolved distinct vibrational signatures of the InP/ZnS qunatum dots inside the hybrid films.
+Figure \ref{FIG:PreCh}a,b compares Raman spectra acquired with \SI{1.9}{eV} excitation from QD-CNT hybrid and pristine CNTs.
+In the pristine film, we find two sets of modes: RBM between 150 and 200 cm$^{-1}$ and broad intermediate frequency modes (IFM) near 450 cm$^{-1}$, see Figure \ref{FIG:PreCh}b.
+The radial breathing modes represent an ensemble of peaks and we analyze them in the next paragraphs.
+In the Raman spectrum of the QDs-CNT hybrid additional Raman modes appear; see the highlighted peaks in Figure \ref{FIG:PreCh}a.
+The first (second)- order Raman modes of ZnS shells is found at $\approx$ 225 (450) cm$^{-1}$.
+These frequencies are comparable with previous studies, acquired at cryogenic temperatures.\cite{Brodu2018, Rafipoor2019} The Raman modes of InP cores are present at 355, 381, and 405 cm$^{-1}$, up-shifted compared to pure InP QDs.\cite{Seong2003} This is expected for core/shell QDs.\cite{Brodu2018}.
+Overall, the QD and CNT provide distinct, spectrally separable vibrational signatures to the hybrid films.